MY RESPONSE TO HARVARD LAW PROFESSOR ALAN DERSHOWITZ'S CONDEMNATION OF

 [Note: Professor Dershowitz has not yet replied to my riposte.
 If and when he does, I will post his reply. -- Mark Rosenblit]

-Consequently, in order to successfully wean the Jewish people from such ingrained practices, God decided that it was better to regulate these practices rather than to prohibit them outright.
-Due to such Divine regulation, the Jewish people would be persuaded to gradually modify their collective and individual behaviors, with the result that, over several generations, such evil practices -- although deemed normative by the surrounding nations -- would cease among the Jewish people.
-And, eventually, the remainder of Humanity would also accept the moral imperatives declared by God in the Torah.
+Consequently, in order to successfully wean the Jewish people from such ingrained practices, God decided that -- with some exceptions (e.g., the prohibition of slavery via an abduction per Ex.
+21:16) -- it was better to regulate these practices into extinction rather than to prohibit them outright.
+Due to such Divine Regulation, the Jewish people would be persuaded to gradually modify their collective and individual behaviors, with the result that, over several generations, such evil practices -- although deemed normative by the surrounding nations -- would cease among the Jewish people.
+And, eventually, the remainder of Humanity would also accept the Moral Imperatives declared by God in the Torah.

-As the preceding Commandment reveals, instead of instructing the Jewish soldier of 3,300 years ago that he could neither make a slave of nor rape his female captive -- prohibitions which that ancient soldier would never have comprehended -- the God of Israel fashioned a series of steps which would gradually dissipate that soldier’s domineering condescension and lust, and would thereby permit him, no longer being so influenced by his passions, to choose between: (1) elevating his captive to spousal status, and (2) freeing her unconditionally.
+As the preceding Commandment reveals, instead of instructing the Jewish soldier of 3,400 years ago that he could neither make a slave of nor rape his female captive -- prohibitions which that ancient soldier would never have comprehended -- the God of Israel fashioned a series of steps which would gradually dissipate that soldier s feelings of superiority mixed with lust, and would thereby permit him, no longer being so influenced by his passions, to choose between: (1) elevating his captive to spousal status, and (2) freeing her unconditionally.

-As the preceding Commandment reveals, instead of instructing the Jewish husband of 3,300 years ago that he must eschew favoritism and thereby love and treat all of his wives equally -- an edict concerning that ancient husband’s emotional disposition which would have been virtually unenforceable -- the God of Israel declared that such man’s firstborn son’s inheritance rights would not be adversely affected by the fact that the child’s mother happened to be the disfavored wife.
-In this way, the husband who had emotionally or physically mistreated a woman because he did not love her as much as he loved another woman as a wife, might nonetheless gradually come to treat her with the love and respect that she deserved because she was the mother of his firstborn son -- “the beginning of his strength”.
+As the preceding Commandment reveals, instead of instructing the Jewish husband of 3,400 years ago that he must eschew favoritism and thereby love and treat all of his wives equally -- an edict concerning that ancient husband s emotional disposition which would have been virtually unenforceable -- the God of Israel declared that such man s firstborn son s inheritance rights would not be adversely affected by the fact that the child s mother happened to be a disfavored wife.
+In this way, the husband who had emotionally or physically mistreated a woman because he did not love her as much as he loved another woman as a wife, might nonetheless gradually come to treat her with the love and respect that she deserved because she was the mother of his firstborn son -- the beginning of his strength .

-The God of Israel can hardly be charged with Immorality because, in bestowing His Laws upon the Jewish people of 3,300 years ago, He took into account their existing state of moral and social development.
-On the contrary, by the genius of these Laws, God laid the foundation for the Jewish people and the larger World to abandon Evil and embrace Goodness.
+The God of Israel can hardly be charged with Immorality because, in bestowing His Laws upon the Jewish people of 3,400 years ago, He took into account their existing state of moral and social development.
+On the contrary, by the genius of these Laws, the God of Israel laid the foundation for the Jewish people and the larger World to abandon Evil and embrace Goodness.